 How To Treat Orange Stools

 If the orange-colored stool is because of excess beta-carotene, stop eating beta-carotene-rich foods.
-Avoid these foods
+Avoid these foods for a few days until your poop gets back its natural color.

 If medicines or supplements are causing the changes in the stool, talk to your doctor and see if you can get a replacement.
 If there are no side effects other than the color change, wait until you are done with your prescribed dosage and see if the stool returns back to its normal color.